Hardcaml-Mini-Course-at-Stevens/hardcaml-project-template/README.md

 dune build
 ```

-dune will either complete successfully or print some errors to be fixed.
+dune will either complete successfully or print errors that need to be fixed.

 Adding `-w` will enable watch (or polling mode).  dune will run continuously and
 react to changes in the source code.